TelegramBots/book/src/3/updates/webhook.md

     _(host will likely still recycle your app after a few days)_
   - Host your app on a VPS machine rather than a webapp host.

-## Updates are posted sequentially to your webapp
+## Updates are posted one by one to your webapp

+> [!NOTE]
+> For high-load/busy webhook bots, Bot API may send multiple updates in parallel to your endpoint, in which case you may need a more advanced system to collect & reorder them by ID to ensure correct processing order.

-If there are new pending updates, Telegram servers will send a POST request to your Webhook URL with the <u>next</u> sequential update you didn't acknowledge yet.
+If there are new pending updates, Telegram servers will send a POST request to your Webhook URL with the <u>next</u> update you didn't acknowledge yet.
-_(We're talking about incremental `update.Id` values here)_
+_(based on incremental `update.Id` values)_

-As long as your webapp doesn't acknowledge the update with a 200 OK **within a few seconds**, Telegram will keep sending the **same update** to your URL.
+As long as your webapp doesn't acknowledge the update with a 200 OK **within a few seconds**, Telegram will keep resending the **same update** to your endpoint.
-In particular, it will happen if your code is throwing an unhandled exception or taking too long to process an update.
+In particular, this will happen if your code is throwing an unhandled exception or taking too long to process an update.

-You may want to prevent handling the same update.Id twice:
+A simple way to prevent handling the same update.Id twice is:
   ```csharp
   if (update.Id <= LastUpdateId) return;
   LastUpdateId = update.Id;